 Macy arrives at the studio an hour before class starts.
 “Today, I saw our PT—my ankles were kind of jammed, so he helped me get them in the right place.”
 Her daily warm-up includes stability work on the BAPS board, clamshells for her glutes, core strengtheners and TheraBand exercises.
 If she has an afternoon break, she’ll hop on a reformer in PNB’s Pilates room to reset between rehearsals.
 “It’s a nice way to do some exercises without exerting too much energy,” she says.

 Macy in David Dawson’s Empire Noir.
 Angela Sterling, Courtesy PNB.

 “If a ballet’s 20 minutes long, on a day that I’m not running it, I try to do the elliptical for that long,” says Macy.
 If she needs to build more stamina, sometimes she’ll do a run-through and a full elliptical session on the same day—but she’s mindful of not overdoing it.
 “You don’t want to peak too soon or be so exhausted that you don’t end up performing as well.”

 Macy’s workout advice:

 Use the buddy system.
 If she’s in the gym or taking a yoga class, Macy trains with a friend to hold herself accountable.
-She often trades exercises with her boyfriend, fellow PNB soloist Dylan Wald.
+She often trades exercises with her boyfriend, fellow PNB principal Dylan Wald.
 “Doing it with somebody else makes it more fun—and ensures that you’re going to do it.”